The Benefits of Worrying

 Who is at risk?

-There are a number of surprising risk factors including poverty, loss of a parent, separation, adverse life events, chronic physical and mental disorders, and surprisingly, simply being female.
+There are a number of surprising risk factors including poverty, loss of a parent, separation, adverse life events, chronic physical and mental disorders.

 The Benefits of Worrying for People with GAD